David Zelon / / by Will Halas

 > Produced over 100 National and International bodybuilding competitions.

 I was born in 1956 and grew up in Coney Island.
-Back then it was a relatively rough area.
-There were fights, local gangsters who defended the neighborhood for a living.
-That aggressive neighborhood worked its way into my DNA; it’s been a driving force in my personality.
+Back then it was a rough area.
+There were fights and local gangsters who defended the neighborhood for a living.
+That aggressive neighborhood worked its way into my DNA; I’d say it’s been a driving force in my personality.

 When I was 16, about to leave Coney Island, one of the local guys who ran the neighborhood pulled me aside and said to me, “Never forget the number one rule of Coney Island: Nobody tells us what to do.
 We tell them what to do.”
 That always stuck with me.